Courses Available Online, Virtually and Classroom

 There are 38 marks available in total, and you need to achieve 23 (60%) to pass.

 Make sure you’ve marked the submission deadline in your diary.
-If you don’t submit your assessment on time, then you’ll fail.
+If you don’t submit your risk assessment on time, then you’ll fail.
 Please don’t leave it until the last minute!
 Make sure you read all of the guidance given to you by your course provider.

 Step by Step Guide: The IOSH Managing Safely Risk Assessment Stages